Drew Bobo

-Andrew Michael Bobo is an American college football center for the Georgia Bulldogs of the Southeastern Conference (SEC).
+Andrew Michael Bobo (born March 3, 2004) is an American college football center for the Georgia Bulldogs of the Southeastern Conference (SEC).

 Early life

 Bobo was born in Athens, Georgia and grew up there until fifth grade when his father got a head coaching job at Colorado State.
 He attended high school in Colorado during his freshman and sophomore seasons, before transferring to Hammond School located in Columbia, South Carolina for his junior, before ending his senior season at Auburn High School located in Auburn, Alabama.
 Coming out of high school, he was rated as a three star recruit, the 26th overall player in the State of Alabama, the 54th overall offensive tackle, and the 629th overall prospect in the class of 2022, where he held offers from schools such as Auburn, Kentucky, Georgia, Georgia Tech, and Virginia.
 Initially, Bobo committed to play college football for the Auburn Tigers.
 However, he flipped his commitment and signed to play for the Georgia Bulldogs.